 The product

 Jeppesen Distribution Manager Pro (JDM Pro) is the aviation industry's most widely used content distribution platform.
-It manages and delivers flight-critical navigational data, charts, and other content from multiple sources to pilot mobile devices (Electronic Flight Bag applications used in the cockpit).
+It manages and delivers flight-critical navigational data, charts, and other content to FliteDeck Pro and other Electronic Flight Bag (EFB) applications used in the cockpit.
 At the time of this work, JDM Pro was distributing 40TB of data per month to over 400 aviation organizations and more than 400,000 devices, enabling over 110 million paperless flights.

 The primary users of the platform were the administrators managing this distribution: airline operations teams, fleet managers, and Jeppesen account representatives.
 Their work was operationally critical: incorrect or delayed content distribution could create disruptions in flight operations.